From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Experiments And Analysis

 \subsection{Evaluation Metrics}

-As mentioned before, to assess our Web API recommendation component, we employ standard information retrieval metrics: Precision@\(s\) (P@$s$), Recall@\(s\) (R@$s$), NDCG@\(s\) (N@$s$), and MAP@\(s\) (M@$s$).
-Unlike many prior works that fix \(N\) to evaluate Top-\(N\) recommendations, our model outputs on average between 1.7 and 2.6 APIs per query depending on the temperature.
+\textbf{Recommendation Performance:} We evaluate recommendation accuracy using standard information retrieval metrics: Precision@\(s\) (P@$s$), Recall@\(s\) (R@$s$), NDCG@\(s\) (N@$s$), and MAP@\(s\) (M@$s$).
+Unlike many prior works that fix \(N\) to evaluate Top-\(N\) recommendations, our model outputs an average between 1.7 and 2.6 APIs per query depending on the temperature.
 Therefore, for baseline methods we report metrics at \(N = 1\) and \(N = 3\), while for our approach we evaluate at \(s = 1\) and at a dynamically determined cutoff \(s\).
 Higher values of these metrics correspond to better recommendation accuracy and ranking quality.

-For the reasoning component, in addition to Reasoning Precision (RP) and Reasoning Recall (RR) defined previously, we introduce Reasoning Score (RS) generated from LLMs.
-Specifically, we provide the LLM with the mashup description, the set of recommended APIs and their function descriptions, and the generated reasons, then ask it to assign a score in \([0,1]\) based on: (1) The degree to which the reason addresses the mashup requirements; (2) The consistency of the reason with the official API descriptions; (3) The overall clarity and correctness of the explanation.
-The exact prompt template and an example LLM response are shown in Table~\ref{tab:prompt-score}.
+\textbf{Reasoning Quality:} To assess explanation quality, we employ Reasoning Precision (RP) and Reasoning Recall (RR), which measure the alignment between recommended APIs and generated reasons.
+In addition, we introduce Reasoning Score (RS) evaluated by the LLM.
+We employ GPT-4.1 as the judge due to its widespread adoption in LLM-as-a-judge paradigms and its demonstrated alignment with human preferences \cite{zheng2023judging,liu-etal-2023-g}.
+This choice also mitigates potential evaluation bias, as using DeepSeek-R1 for evaluation might favor its own expression style, given that our model is fine-tuned on DeepSeek-R1's annotations.
+Specifically, we provide GPT-4.1 with the mashup description, the set of recommended APIs and their function descriptions, and the generated reasons, then ask it to assign a score in \([0,1]\) based on three criteria independently: (1) Mashup Alignment: The degree to which the reason addresses the mashup requirements; (2) API Alignment: The consistency of the reason with the official API descriptions; (3) Readability: The overall clarity and readability of the explanation.
+The exact prompt template and an example response are shown in Table~\ref{tab:prompt-score}.